tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

   verify_cert=0

-.. code-block :: console
+.. code-block :: bash

   systemctl restart waptservice.service

-* Finally, execute the following command to register your machine :
+Finally, execute the following command to register your machine :

-.. code-block :: console
+.. code-block :: bash

    wapt-get register
    wapt-get update

 Your Linux Agent is now installed and configured and will appear in your WAPT Console.